Cancer

 • D: Extremely dense (nearly all breast tissue is dense)

 Women usually learn if they have dense breasts at their first mammogram.
-It is not something that can be felt with a clinic or self-breast exam.
+It is not something that can be felt with a clinic or self-breast check.

-Updated mammography regulations published recently by the FDA will require facilities to provide information to patients about the density of their breasts.
+Updated mammography regulations published recently by the FDA now require facilities to provide information to patients about the density of their breasts.

 “When a patient is categorized as having dense breasts, that is considered normal,” Dr. Van Sickel said.
 “Roughly half of all women have breasts that are either heterogeneously dense or extremely dense.”